Luis Robert Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Robert has 83 hits to go with a slugging percentage of .570, both of which are best among Chicago hitters this season.
+- Robert has 86 hits to go with a slugging percentage of .574, both of which are tops among Chicago hitters this season.

-- He ranks 54th in batting average, 79th in on base percentage, and fifth in slugging among qualifying hitters in MLB action.
+- He ranks 43rd in batting average, 73rd in on base percentage, and third in slugging among the qualified hitters in MLB action.

-- In 65.4% of his 81 games this season, Robert has picked up at least one hit.
-He's also had 24 multi-hit games.
+- Robert is batting .318 with two homers during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.